DeanIsseyegh/unity-6-sprite-render-anim-issue/README.md

 # unity-6-sprite-render-anim-issue
-Very basic project showcase a bug in Unity where changing a property on a Material via an animation causes it to render incorrectly
+Very basic project showcasing a bug in Unity where changing a property on a Material via an animation causes it to render incorrectly

 # Instructions